 Among the many roles she has danced, Birtwhistle’s favourites include Lucy in Mark Godden’s Dracula, Rita Joe in Vesak’s The Ecstasy of Rita Joe, The Cowgirl in Agnes de Mille’s Rodeo, Myrtha in Giselle and Juliet in Rudi van Dantzig’s Romeo & Juliet.
-She has been lauded for her soloist performances in Mauricio Wainrot’s smash sensation Carmina Burana.
+She has been lauded for her Soloist performances in Mauricio Wainrot’s smash sensation Carmina Burana.
 Birtwhistle also left her mark as the evil yet charismatic Stepmother in Val Caniparoli’s A Cinderella Story.

-Birtwhistle has been invited to several command performances.
-She has danced for Her Majesty the Queen (England) during the Queen’s 2002 Jubilee visit to Canada.
-In December of the same year, she had the opportunity to perform with Julie Andrews, Christopher Plummer and The London Philharmonic Orchestra on a 21-city tour of A Royal Christmas.
-Birtwhistle also danced in A Royal Christmas US Tour in 2005, which included Andrea Bocelli and dancers from London’s Royal Ballet and Russia’s Bolshoi Ballet.
+In 2002, Birtwhistle was nominated for a Gemini Award for her stunning performance in Guy Maddin’s Dracula: Pages From a Virgin’s Diary, a screen adaptation of the ballet.
+In this same year, she had the opportunity to perform with Julie Andrews, Christopher Plummer and The London Philharmonic Orchestra on a 21-city tour of A Royal Christmas.
+Birtwhistle danced in A Royal Christmas US Tour in 2005, which included Andrea Bocelli and dancers from London’s Royal Ballet and Russia’s Bolshoi Ballet.
 In January 2006, Birtwhistle partnered with Jaime Vargas at the International Stars of Ballet 2006 in Tokyo, Japan.
-In 2008 she performedBelong with Soloist Dmitri Dovgoselets at the Gala des Etoiles.
+In 2008 she performed Belong with Soloist Dmitri Dovgoselets at the Gala des Etoiles.
 Among the many accolades associated with her name, Birtwhistle was designated one of “100 Young Canadians to Watch in the New Millennium” in Maclean’s magazine.
 As her farewell performance in May 2010, she selected the poignant and heartrending ballet The Ecstasy of Rita Joe.